dart-lang/webdev/webdev/README.md

     --hostname                    Specify the hostname to serve on (defaults to "localhost")

-    --log-requests                Enables logging for each request to the server.
-    --live-reload                 Automatically refreshes the page after each successful build.
-                                  Can't be used with hot-restart

     --hot-restart                 Automatically reloads changed modules after each build and restarts your application.
                                   Can't be used with live-reload

+    --launch-in-chrome            Automatically launches your application in chrome --live-reload                 Automatically refreshes the page after each successful build.
+                                  Can't be used with hot-restart

+    --log-requests                Enables logging for each request to the server.

 Run "webdev help" to see global options.
 ```